Random walks on edge colored random graphs: Introduction

 As a general instance of an application of random walks with edge costs, Coppersmith, Doyle, Raghavan and Snir, \cite{CDRS}, use random walks on graphs with positive real costs on all edges to study the design and analysis of randomized on-line algorithms.
 Two recent papers by Majumdar et al., \cite{Maju1}, \cite{Maju2}, which study variable charges for walk transitions, have some bearing on the model we consider.
 In \cite{Maju1}, \cite{Maju2}, a one-dimensional walker’s position $X_t$ at discrete time $t$ is a positive random variable evolving according to $X_t=X_{t-1}+\eta_t$.
 Transitions are priced according to their length $\eta$, there being one price for short distances and another for longer ones.
 This reflects how taxi fares are calculated in congested cities\footnote{\cite{Maju2} The municipality prescribes a threshold speed $\eta_c$ derived from statistical analyses of local traffic patterns.
 If the taxi surpasses $\eta_c$, the meter tallies the fare based on the distance covered, while a slower pace results in time-based fare computation.
 This approach ensures that drivers are compensated even when they face prolonged periods of slow progress.}.
 The authors compute the average and variance of the distance covered in $n$ steps when the total budget $C$ is fixed.

 \paragraph{Proof outline.}

 The main tool in our proofs will be the {\em First Time Visit Lemma}, a technique which will allow us to make very precise estimates of cover time in certain classes of graphs.
 The technique was introduced in \cite{CF1}, and subsequently refined in \cite{CFGiant}, and in \cite{CFRHyper} where various technical conditions were removed.
 In outline, the approach is to bound the cover time above and below using \eqref{frat} of Lemma \ref{MainLemma}.
 Much of the work is in constructing the lower bound on the cover time.
 On regular graphs the walks we consider have uniform stationary distribution, and are rapidly mixing.
 The unvisit probability \eqref{frat} has a parameter $p_v\sim \pi_v/R_v$ (see \eqref{pv}) where $R_v$ is the expected number of returns to vertex $v$ during the mixing time.
+On regular graphs a simple random walk has a uniform stationary distribution, and is rapidly mixing on random $r$-regular graphs provided the vertex degree $r$ is at least three.